Applied Community Development Online at Future Generations University

 Why you should consider this program

 The Future Generations MA in Applied Community Development allows you to build upon your Peace Corps experience by focusing on professional skills and knowledge relevant to ongoing development work.
 Your internship will be the community in which you apply these skills throughout the degree program.
 Future Generations understands and promotes community-based development as evidenced by on-the-ground projects implemented by our alumni and partners around the world.
 As a Future Generations student, you become part of this worldwide network of people passionate about making a difference.
-Different specializations enable learning that is relevant to you, and a hybrid delivery model enables you to work from home or your internship site.
+A flexible curriculum enables learning that is relevant to you, and a hybrid delivery model learning that is relevant to you, and a hybrid delivery model enables you to work from home or your internship site.
 There is no need to relocate.
 Optional field residentials abroad give you the opportunity to experience best practices in community development around the world.

 Benefits for Coverdell Fellows